-DIAGNOSIS AND ASSESSMENT OF COPD

-- COPD should be considered in any patient who has dyspnea, chronic cough or sputum production, a history of recurrent lower respiratory tract infections and/or a history of exposure to risk factors for the disease. - Spirometry is required to make the diagnosis; the presence of a post-bronchodilator $FEV_1/FVC < 0.70$ confirms the presence of persistent airflow limitation. - The goals of COPD assessment are to determine the level of airflow limitation, the impact of disease on the patient's health status, and the risk of future events (such as exacerbations, hospital admissions, or death), in order to guide therapy. - Concomitant chronic diseases occur frequently in COPD patients, including cardiovascular disease, skeletal muscle dysfunction, metabolic syndrome, osteoporosis, depression, anxiety, and lung cancer.
+• COPD should be considered in any patient who has dyspnea, chronic cough or sputum production, a history of recurrent lower respiratory tract infections and/or a history of exposure to risk factors for the disease.

+• Spirometry is required to make the diagnosis; the presence of a post-bronchodilator $FEV_1/FVC < 0.70$ confirms the presence of persistent airflow limitation.

+• The goals of COPD assessment are to determine the level of airflow limitation, the impact of disease on the patient's health status, and the risk of future events (such as exacerbations, hospital admissions, or death), in order to guide therapy.

+• Concomitant chronic diseases occur frequently in COPD patients, including cardiovascular disease, skeletal muscle dysfunction, metabolic syndrome, osteoporosis, depression, anxiety, and lung cancer.
 These comorbidities should be actively sought and treated appropriately when present as they can influence mortality and hospitalizations independently.

-KEY INDICATORS FOR CONSIDERING A DIAGNOSIS OF COPD

-Consider COPD, and perform spirometry, if any of these indicators are present in an individual over age 40.
-These indicators are not diagnostic themselves, but the presence of multiple key indicators increases the probability of a diagnosis of COPD.
+KEY INDICATORS FOR CONSIDERING A DAGNOSIS OF COPD These indicators are not diag spirometry, if any of these indicators are present in an individual over age 40. nostic themselves, but the presence of multiple key indicators increases the COPD.
 Spirometry is required to establish a diagnosis of COPD.
 Dyspnea that is: Progressive over time.
 Characteristically worse with exercise.

-Persistent.

-Chronic Cough: May be intermittent and may be unproductive.
+Persistent Chronic Cough: May be intermittent and may be unproductive.
 Recurrent wheeze.
 Chronic Sputum Production: Any pattern of chronic sputum production may indicate COPD.

-Recurrent Lower Respiratory Tract Infections

-History of Risk Factors: Host factors (such as genetic factors, congenital/developmental abnormalities etc.).
+Recurrent Lower Respiratory Tract Infections History of Risk Factors: Host factors (such as genetic factors, congenital/developmental abnormalities etc.).
 Tobacco smoke (including popular local preparations).
 Smoke from home cooking and heating fuels.
 Occupational dusts, vapors, fumes, gases and other chemicals.

-Family History of COPD

-and/or Childhood Factors:

-For example low birthweight, childhood respiratory infections etc.
+Family History of COPD and/or Childhood Factors: For example low birthweight, childhood respiratory infections etc.